Privoce/vocechat-server-rust/README.md

 # Why Rust

 Personal cloud needs efficent solutions.
-This Rust written server is only 15MB and runs with great efficiency.
-Hosting a 15MB private social media server is much more accessible than a 300MB one.
+This Rust written server is less than 20MB and runs with great efficiency.
+Hosting a 10+MB private social media server is much more accessible than a 300MB one.
 Just like cars v. bus, or single family home v. hotels, if Facebook is a hotel, then VoceChat is like a house.
 If Matrix and Mastodon are buses, then VoceChat is a car.

 # How to get interconnected (work in progress)